smar10s/pytui/README.md

 - Non-blocking keyboard input on Linux (sort of.)

 ### Why?
-I'm comfortable with ncurses, but needed 24-bit colors.
+I'm comfortable with ncurses, but needed 24-bit colors (for [sigkit](https://github.com/smar10s/sigkit)).
 While it's possible to achieve that in ncurses, the result is a mess.
 There are no shortages of other TUI libraries (blessed, Urwid, Textualize, pytermgui, etc), but they tend do to a lot more than I wanted (borders, window management, widget libaries, etc).
 Some are also based on ncurses and inherit the same color limitations.

 For braille plotting I originally considered [plotille](https://github.com/tammoippen/plotille), but I wanted more control over styling (ex. disable axis and labels.)